Dexdash: Differential EXpression Downstream Analysis SHiny app

 Functional term data

-To perform fast interactive functional enrichment, dexdash requires data downloaded from on-line databases and prepared for fast enrichment.
-This can be achieved with the following functions:
+For fast interactive functional enrichment, dexdash requires data downloaded and formatted appropriately.
+This can be achieved with the following built-in functions:

 yeast_terms <- download_functional_terms(species = "yeast")